Georgia's Growth Agenda: Five Critical Areas for Development - Part 2

 Youth and Family Development:

-• Ranked as the top concern, particularly in rural and distressed counties.
+This is seen as the top concern, especially in rural counties.

 Civic Engagement and Community Development: